chrisquince/DESMAN/README.md

 ###Inferring haplotypes and abundances for the test data set

+Having found the variant positions we will now the run the program for inferring haplotypes and their abundance:

+    desman COG0015_outsel_var.csv -g 5 -e COG0015_outtran_df.csv -o COG0015_out_g5 -i 50

+These parameters specify the variants file.
+Then number of haplotypes as five '-g 5', an initial estimate for the error transition matrix taken from the variant detection '-e COG0015_outtran_df.csv', an output directory '-o COG0015_out_g5' and the number of iterations, '-i 50'.
+The program takes the selected variants and infers haplotypes and their abundances using the Gibbs sampler given the assumption that five strains are present.
+All output files will be generated in the directory COG0015_out_g5.
+Once the program has finished running a few minutes on a typical computer it will generate the following files inside the output directory:

+1. log_file.txt: This logs the progress of the program through the three stages:
+NTF initialisation, 'burn-in' Gibbs sampler and the sampling itself.

+2. Eta_star.csv: Prediction for error transition matrix (rows true bases, columns observed probabilities)

+3. Filtered_Tau_star.csv: Prediction for strain haplotypes.
+Each row of comma separated file contains:

+    gene name, position, haplotype1-A,  haplotype1-C,  haplotype1-G,  haplotype1-T,..., haplotypeG-A,  haplotypeG-C,  haplotypeG-G,  haplotypeG-T

+where 1 indicates the base present in that haplotype at that position.

+4. Gamma_star.csv: This gives the relative frequency of each haplotye in each sample.
+One row for each sample.

+5. Probabilistic_Tau.csv: Prediction for strain haplotypes but now an estimate of the poseterior probability of asignments.

+6. Selected_variants.csv: Variants used for strain calling if filtering applied.

+7. fit.txt: Statistics evaluating fit as number of haplotypes, number of non-degenerate haplotypes inferred, log-Likelihood, Aikake information criterion

 #Complete example of _de novo_ strain level analysis from metagenome data
 <a name="complete_example"></a>